- Educated for wisdom, knowledge and skills

 - Educated for dignity and respect

-The Curriculum provision at Esher High School is broad, balanced and fully inclusive.
-We place an emphasis on promoting strength and success in all subjects that students encounter.
 Our curriculum is designed to foster variety and personalisation to allow progress for all students.
-The Curriculum is constantly reviewed and developed to not only meet the needs and strengths of our students, but to provide rich opportunities for them to develop a range of skills and enjoy memorable experiences.
+The Curriculum is annually reviewed and developed to not only meet the needs and strengths of our students, but to provide rich opportunities for them to develop a range of skills and enjoy memorable experiences.

 There is a real breadth of courses and range of levels across the curriculum, addressing the needs of all groups of students; a very strong traditional academic offer balanced with specific vocational and alternative courses.